cypress-io/cypress-documentation/source/guides/references/error-messages.md

 ## {% fa fa-exclamation-triangle red %} Support file missing or invalid

-The `supportFolder` option was removed from Cypress in version {% url `0.18.0` changelog#0-18-0 %} and was replaced by module support and the {% url `supportFile` configuration#Folders %} configuration option.
+The `supportFolder` option was removed from Cypress in version {% url `0.18.0` changelog#0-18-0 %} and was replaced by module support and the {% url `supportFile` configuration#Folders-Files %} configuration option.

 Cypress used to automatically include any scripts in the `supportFolder` before your test files.
 However, automatically including all the files in a certain directory is somewhat magical and unintuitive, and requires creating globals for the purpose of utility functions.